taylor-abbas/CF-Scraper/README.md

-# CF-Crawler
+# CF-Scraper

-A Codeforces Crawler that visually represents your codeforces submissions and contests data.
+A Codeforces Scraper that visually represents your codeforces submissions and contests data.

 ## How to run: